 Through the years, the Fairbairn-Sykes fighting knife found use in a number of different countries with several units.
 Additionally, it spawned several copies and served as inspiration for several other fighting knives, including the United States Military’s Office of Strategic Services’ (OSS) dagger and the United States Marine Corps’ KA-BAR.
 Interestingly enough, the Fairbairn-Sykes fighting knife itself was produced with a number of different variants, though those details are too lengthy to address here.
 Typically, the differences were in blade length, crossguard shape and grip pattern.
 I will, of course, discuss the specifications on the knife advertised here.

 Keepshooting.com’s Fairbairn-Sykes fighting knife features a blade constructed entirely from 440 stainless steel and includes a black finish.
 It measures 6.5 inches in length and is about one inch at its widest point, which tapers down to a razor-sharp point and is capable of penetrating both layered clothing and skin.
 The knife also has an oval-shaped crossguard and a foil-like handle that allows the wielder to take several different fighting grips.
 There are also three sections of crosshatched knurling designed to provide a secure grip.
 The knife has an excellent weight distribution which provides great balance.
 It is a joy to hold.
-Included for your convenience is a leather sheath.
-The sheath features a hard plastic tip as well as an elastic band designed to secure the knife.
-The inclusion of a belt loop makes transport easy.

 Though the Fairbairn-Sykes fighting knife is renowned for its use in hand-to-hand combat, it is typically sought out for its collectability and does pretty well for itself on the surplus market.
 Those interested in WWII reenactments will surely be drawn to this knife, but you may consider it for any of the following:

 - Display piece

 - Movie production